taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 ## Using JavaScript ES6

 So far, you have written your Redux code mostly in JavaScript ES5.
 Redux is inspired by the functional programming paradigm and uses a lot of its concepts: immutable data structures and pure functions.
 When using Redux in your scaling application, you will often find yourself using pure functions that solve only one problem.
 For instance, an action creator only returns an action object, a reducer only returns the new state and a selector only returns derived properties.
 You will embrace this mental model and use it in Redux agnostic code, too.
-You will see yourself more often using functions that only solve one problem, using higher order functions to return reusable functions and compose functions into each other.
+You will see yourself more often using functions that only solve one problem, using higher-order functions to return reusable functions and compose functions into each other.
 You will move toward a functional programming style with Redux.

 JavaScript ES6 and beyond complements the functional programming style in JavaScript perfectly.
-You only have to look at the following example to understand how much more concisely higher order functions can be written with JavaScript ES6 arrow functions.
+You only have to look at the following example to understand how much more concisely higher-order functions can be written with JavaScript ES6 arrow functions.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~